 "No fair, foul play," calls the denominator 1, and it isn't fair at all.
 To keep things fair, we multiply the denominator 1 by 5 as well.

 Since 1 times 5 is 5, the missing denominator is t = 5.

-The really important part for both methods: compare apples to apples and oranges to oranges.
-If you’re comparing girls to boys on one side of the equal sign, you must also compare girls to boys on the other side (not boys to girls).
-The units for both numerators must match and the units for both denominators must match.
+The really important part for both methods is to make sure we're comparing apples to apples and oranges to oranges.
+If we're comparing students to teachers on one side of the equal sign, we must also compare students to teachers on the other side (not teachers to students).
+The units for both numerators must match, and the units for both denominators must match.

 Check out this baffling baking situation:

-- The recipe calls for a ratio of 3 cups flour to 6 tablespoons brown sugar.
-That is a ratio of , or .
-(It’s ok to set up ratios where the measurements are different, like cups and tablespoons.)
+The recipe calls for a ratio of 3 cups flour to 6 tablespoons brown sugar.
+That's a ratio of , which reduces to .
+(It's okay to set up ratios where the measurements are different, like cups and tablespoons.)

 You only have 2 cups of flour, but the ratio of flour to brown sugar needs to stay constant.
 The unknown quantity, the amount of brown sugar we need, will be represented with the variable x.
 So our proportion looks like this:

 As you can see, the units of the numerators match and the units of the denominators match, with cups of flour on top and tablespoons of brown sugar on the bottom for both.
 We can drop the units for now, but we'll come back for them later.

 Now we can solve for x in one of two different ways:

 |We've got a denominator of 2 on the left and a denominator of x on the right, so we need to multiply both sides by 2 and by x.
 In other words, multiply by 2x.|